 Whale Fall was performed in Bremen, 4th July 2021 during Sydney lockdown.
-It is somewhat of a large scale work.
 It includes an ensemble (6 players), electronics, video, and spoken fragments from trauma induced dreams (performed by Donna Chang).
-I was given the chance to collaborate with neuroscientists from Cambridge who gave me exclusive access to anonymous dream reports, that coincides with my article about music and dreams: https://www.adsrzine.com/013.
-The dream fragments are strung together to resemble a speculative experience of a whale in the deep ocean.
+I was given the chance to collaborate with neuroscientists from Cambridge who gave me exclusive access to anonymous dream reports, that coincides with my article and scores about music and dreams: Music in Impossible Spaces and Dream Recorder.
+Dream fragments are strung together to resemble a speculative experience of a whale.

 Just by looking at the intricacies of the inner ear I can only imagine how differently they listen.
 The blue whale has a much larger auditory nerve, which means they are able to do more complex auditory processing.
 The thicker and firmer the basilar membrane is more attuned to higher frequency hearing.
 Baleen whales, on the other hand, have exceptionally broad, thin, and elastic basilar membranes.
 These characteristics contribute to the low frequency hearing range.

 The score uses iconography that relates to the difficulties whales face due to climate change.
 The basis of the work is to derail our ideas of biopolitics, anthropocentric power dynamics, and our domination, ownership, and control over animal life.
 The use of icons allows for this symbolism to play out in the performers imagination as well as being a practical way for them to categorise and identify repeated musical fragments.
 By linking the icons to a sequence of actions the musicians were able to group chunks of ideas faster within a sequence.
 They can also respond to the icons by ‘sensing the ideas’ – by being in touch with their personal response to the icon and its meaning in the world to influence their musical shape and flow, shading of texture, or flexibility of time.

 The vocal track speaks the fragments of the trauma induced dreams [3’30”].
 An example of the text is as follows: